 Aero Hawk is a small drone company based in a farming community in Aberdeen Idaho.
 They have a beautiful blue drone with a unique design.

-A 3D printed drone allowed for stronger yet lighter parts then injection molding.
+A 3D printed drone allowed for stronger yet lighter parts than injection molding.
 The two very advanced technologies meet in special ways.
 We have an EOS P 396 SLS nylon production machine that creates parts with high quality and very accurate.
 This Selective Laser Sintering printer can print parts up to 2 feet tall in a very durable plastic.

 Durability is the key to AeroHawk and JawsTec’s relationship.
 Drones are tough things to always keep in the air, so they need to be strong enough to survive hard landings.